 Underinflated tires can develop flat spots when stored away for the season.
 To ensure that your tires are in working condition when you put them back on your car, make sure the tire pressure is good and that your tires are fully inflated.
 Having fully inflated tires in storage will also help keep their round shape!

 Look over every part of your tire that you can see with your eyes.
 Check the tread, sidewalls, and bead for any damages or exaggerated wear.
 If you notice that your tires are damaged in any way before you store them, it gives you a lot of time to replace them if need be.
 If you notice any uneven wear to your tires, go to an auto shop to check your alignment, suspension, and wheel bearings so your other tires don’t face the same fate.

 Label Your Tires

 When you go to put your tires away, label your tires to identify where they were on your vehicle before you took them off.
-Use FR for front right, BL for back left, and so on.
+Use FR for the front right, BL for the back left, and so on.
 You don’t want to mess up your tire rotation schedule by switching the tire location too soon.

 Stack the Tires Flat

 Stack your tires flat in your storage area.
 This will prevent your tires from suffering from flat spots, also it will prevent them from rolling around in storage.
 Bag up your tires, and lay them on a piece of plywood to keep them clean while they hibernate until you need them again.

 All credit goes to Car R Us